CrackingShells/.github/instructions/documentation.instructions.md

       - Contribution guidelines.
         - How to contribute (issues, pull requests, etc.).
         - How to run tests, build the project, and deploy.
+        - How to enhance the project (e.g., adding features, improving performance).
       - Code structure and architecture.
         - What directories and/or files are present in the codebase.
         - Design patterns used, where, for what gains.